 The amount reported in box 1 is your share of the ordinary income (loss) from trade or business activities of the corporation.
-Generally, where you report this amount on Form 1040 depends on whether the amount is from an activity that is a passive activity to you.
-If you are an individual shareholder filing a 2018 Form 1040, find your situation below and report your box 1 income (loss) as instructed after applying the basis and at-risk limitations on losses.
+Generally, where you report this amount on Form 1040 or 1040-SR depends on whether the amount is from an activity that is a passive activity to you.
+If you are an individual shareholder filing a 2019 Form 1040 or 1040-SR, find your situation below and report your box 1 income (loss) as instructed after applying the basis and at-risk limitations on losses.
 See Limitations on Losses, Deductions, and Credits, earlier.
 If the corporation had more than one trade or business activity, it will attach a statement identifying the income or loss from each activity.

-1. Report box 1 income (loss) from corporate trade or business activities in which you materially participated on Schedule E (Form 1040), line 28, column (i) or (k).

-2. Report box 1 income (loss) from corporate trade or business activities in which you didn't materially participate, as follows.

-a.
-If income is reported in box 1, report the income on Schedule E (Form 1040), line 28, column (h).

-b.
-If a loss is reported in box 1, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040), line 28, column (g).
+- 1. Report box 1 income (loss) from corporate trade or business activities in which you materially participated on Schedule E (Form 1040 or 1040-SR), line 28, column (i) or (k). - Report box 1 income (loss) from corporate trade or business activities in which you didn't materially participate, as follows. - a.
+If income is reported in box 1, report the income on Schedule E (Form 1040 or 1040-SR), line 28, column (h). - b.
+If a loss is reported in box 1, follow the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule E (Form 1040 or 1040-SR), line 28, column (g).